Diesel engine runaway: Stopping a runaway engine

 Several ways to stop a runaway diesel engine are to block off the air intake, either physically using a cover or plug, or alternatively by directing a CO_{2} fire extinguisher into the air intake to smother the engine.
 Engines fitted with a decompressor can also be stopped by operating the decompressor, and in a vehicle with a manual transmission it is sometimes possible to stop the engine by engaging a high gear (i.e. 4th, 5th, 6th etc.), with foot brake and parking brake fully applied, and quickly letting out the clutch to slow the engine RPM to a stop, without moving the vehicle.
 This should be the last option because it can result in catastrophic damage to the whole transmission, mainly the gearbox, but this operation can save the engine.

 Notable incidents involving diesel engine runaway

-In the Texas City Refinery explosion, an instance of diesel engine runaway is thought to have provided the ignition source that triggered the massive explosion.
-After the refinery's blowdown stack failed and started releasing raffinate into the air, a pickup truck that had been parked near the blowdown stack with its engine idling was engulfed by the vapor cloud released and the engine began to race.
+In the 2005 Texas City refinery explosion, an instance of diesel engine runaway is thought to have provided the ignition source that triggered the massive explosion.
+After the refinery's blowdown stack malfunctioned and started releasing a cloud of raffinate vapor into the air, a pickup truck that had been parked near the stack with its engine idling was engulfed by the vapor cloud released and the engine began to race.
 As staff at the refinery attempted to stop the truck's now-overheating engine, it backfired, igniting the vapor cloud and triggering the disaster.